reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

    reahl-web-declarative
      Technology-dependent parts of the framework written using `SqlAlchemy <http://sqlalchemy.org>`__.

-The 'hello' project is a Reahl component.
+The 'hello' project is a :doc:`Reahl component <component/introduction>`.

 .. warning:: The word *component* is used by different people for different things.